The Real And Persistent Problem Of Drunk Driving

 - Call authorities if you suspect another driver is intoxicated.
 Don’t hesitate to contact someone who can help if you see another driver traveling excessively fast or slow, drifting out of his lane, or behaving erratically.

 Despite the best efforts of safety advocacy groups and responsible drivers, drunk driving accidents still happen, leaving victims to face serious injuries and even death.
 If you or someone you love has been hurt by a drunk driver, you may be eligible to make a claim.
-Take a moment to fill out our online contact form, and you’ll hear back promptly from an experienced member of the Morris James Personal Injury Group to help you learn more about your rights in Delaware.
+Take a moment to fill out our online contact form, and you’ll hear back promptly from a Morris James legal team member to help you learn more about your rights in Delaware.